aws-samples/amazon-redshift-udfs/README.md

 ### lambda-udfs

-[Lambda UDFs](https://docs.aws.amazon.com/redshift/latest/dg/udf-creating-a-lambda-sql-udf.html) must include the following additional file:
+[Lambda UDFs](https://docs.aws.amazon.com/redshift/latest/dg/udf-creating-a-lambda-sql-udf.html) may include the following additional file:

-- **lambda.yaml** - a CFN template containing the Lambda function.
+- **lambda.yaml** - [REQUIRED] a CFN template containing the Lambda function.
 The lambda function name should match the redshift function name with '_' replaced with '-'  e.g. (f-upper-python-varchar).
 The template may contain additional AWS services required by the lambda function and should contain an IAM Role which can be assumed by the lambda service and which grants access to those additional services (if applicable).
 In a production deployment, be sure to add resource restrictions to the Lambda IAM Role to ensure the permissions are scoped down.

 - **resources.yaml** - a CFN template containing external resources which may be referenced by the Lambda function.
 These resources are for testing only.